bikle/rluck/dow2010_1108/readme.txt

 https://github.com/bikle/rluck/blob/master/dom2010_1107/dom.txt

-I scan of the calendar reveals that Monday will next fall on the 25th at 2011-04-25.
+A scan of the calendar reveals that Monday will next fall on the 25th at 2011-04-25.